Rocko's Modern Life: TV special

 In September 2015, Nickelodeon stated that some of its old properties were being considered for revivals, involving Rocko's Modern Life in the process.

-In August 2016, Nickelodeon announced that they had greenlit a one-hour TV special, with Joe Murray as executive producer.
+In August 2016, Nickelodeon announced that they had greenlit a one-hour TV special, with Murray as executive producer.
 He revealed to Motherboard that in the special, Rocko would come back to O-Town after being in space for 20 years, and that it would focus on people's reliance on modern technology.
 In June 2017, it was announced that the title of the special would be Rocko's Modern Life: Static Cling and that it would air in 2018.
 They reconfirmed that the entire main cast and recurring cast would be reprising their roles, alongside new voice actors Steve Little and co-director Cosmo Segurson.
-A special sneak peek was released to coincide with the Rocko panel at San Diego Comic-Con 2017.

 In May 2019, it was announced that Netflix had acquired the distribution rights to both Rocko's Modern Life: Static Cling and Invader Zim: Enter the Florpus, and the streaming service confirmed a day later that they would premiere in the summer of 2019.
-Two months later, it was confirmed alongside an exclusive clip by the Rocko's Modern Life official Instagram page and various news sources that the show would premiere on Netflix on August 9, 2019.
+Two months later, it was confirmed alongside an exclusive clip by the Rocko's Modern Life official Instagram page and various news sources that the special would premiere on Netflix on August 9, 2019.
+It received critical acclaim from television critics for its perspective on the concept of change, transgender identity, and nostalgia, as well staying consistent with the series' satire and humor.

 Merchandise

-In January 1994, Nickelodeon received ten "licensing partners" for merchandise for the series, including Nintendo, Marvel Comics, and Hardee's for distributing Rocko toys along with other Nickelodeon characters in kids' menus.
-Viacom New Media released one game based on the show, Rocko's Modern Life: Spunky's Dangerous Day, in the United States in April 1994, for the Super Nintendo Entertainment System.
-Microsoft's Nickelodeon 3-D Movie Maker features various characters from the show.
+In January 1994, Nickelodeon received ten "licensing partners" for merchandise for the series, including Nintendo, Marvel Comics, and Hardee's.
+In April 1994, Viacom New Media released one game based on the show, Rocko's Modern Life: Spunky's Dangerous Day, for the Super Nintendo Entertainment System.
+Initially, before the Nintendo game was developed, a computer game based on Rocko's adventures was being developed before the series even went into production.
+In December 2017, Boom!
+Studios published a comic book series based on the series.
+In the spring of 2019, it was revived under the name Rocko's Modern Life: Afterlife, based on Rocko, Heffer, and Filbert surviving in an apocalypse.

-Rocko appeared as a playable character in the game Nicktoons: Attack of the Toybots.
-Rocko and Heffer make cameo appearances in Nicktoons MLB, and are both playable in Nickelodeon Kart Racers 2: Grand Prix, also featuring two racetracks based on the show.
-Rocko appears as a playable character in Nickelodeon All-Star Brawl via downloadable content and Nickelodeon Kart Racers 3: Slime Speedway.
-Nick.com created two free online games featuring Rocko, using Shockwave, which requires the Shockwave Player plugin, website also requires Flash Player plugin.
+Rocko and Heffer both appear as playable characters in Nickelodeon Kart Racers 2: Grand Prix (2020), which also features two racetracks based on the show.
+Rocko appears as a playable character in Nickelodeon All-Star Brawl (2021) via downloadable content and Nickelodeon Kart Racers 3: Slime Speedway (2022).
 In 2022, Rocko is included alongside other Nickelodeon characters in a Nickelodeon-exclusive edition of the video game Smite, released in July 2022.
-The Nickelodeon exclusive edition was released a week later.

-Currently, Hot Topic sells Rocko's Modern Life merchandise such as T-shirts, wristbands, keychains, and other items as part of their Retro Nickelodeon line.
+In 2026, Mondo released a limited-edition figure set from the series, featuring Rocko, Spunky, Heffer, Fulburt, and the latter's pet bird Turdy.
+With only 1,200 sets printed, the set comes with multiple different expressions and hands to swap out.
+Currently, Hot Topic sells Rocko's Modern Life merchandise including T-shirts as part of their Retro Nickelodeon line.